btcpayserver/btcpayserver-doc/docs/Support.md

 ### Andrew Camilleri(Kukks)

-> I can assist with your BTCPay requirements end-to-end.
-I develop features of any scope to BTCPay and can assist with integration and deployments.
+> I can assist with your BTCPay requirements around development.
+I develop features of any scope to BTCPay and can assist with integration and custom development.
 Some of the features I can help with are: New Coins, New Apis, Client Libraries, Client Library Integrations (such as the woocommerce plugin), Custom Apps, Docker Functionality etc.

 Contact: evilkukka@gmail.com, @Kukks on [Mattermost](https://chat.btcpayserver.org/), [Twitter](https://twitter.com/MrKukks), [LinkedIn](https://www.linkedin.com/in/camilleriandrew/)